luord/luord.github.io/content/Engineering/stories.md

 With that rough outline, we have an idea for three stories, because at this stage is better to restrict stories to use cases[^cases].
 The stories mentioned here are deliberately vague on the tech stack because I want this to be applicable for as many developers as possible.
 In the stories I'll actually write, I won't omit the tech.

 Create User from email
-: Create a client interface using stack XYZ[^web], that accepts an email and communicates[^server] with a handler[^flask] that stores this email in a database XYZ[^postgres] using the User domain entity to parse and structure the data.
+: Create an interface adapter that receives an email[^server] and triggers the Use case Create User from email.

+: This use case creates an instance of the User domain model using this email.[^flask] It then passes this instance to data repository which should store the data from the user model in the database.[^postgres]

+: Create a view that allows the user to submit this data to the adapter.[^web]

 Create User from third party
-: Create a client interface using stack XYZ that communicates with a handler that triggers communication with a third party[^dance], without polluting the business rules or the entities, from where we can get the user email.
-This handler also stores this email in a database XYZ using the User domain entity to parse and structure the data.
+: Create an interface adapter that gathers data (including email) about an user sent from third parties[^dance], without polluting the business rules or the entities with data or steps specific to any third party.

+: This use case creates an instance of the User domain model using this data.
+It then passes this instance to data repository which should store the data from the user model in the database.

+: Create a view that allows the user to go through the third party communication cycle.

 Send email on user creation
+: Edit Use case(s) that create user so they notify successful user creation, and invoke a different Use Case.

+: This Use Case is in charge of returning an email (or a template), as well as the data needed to send it (in this case the User email)

-: Create a business rule which, upon confirmation of successful storage of a user in the database, used in the handlers of the previous stories, sends the data to a queue adapter[^celery] in the form of a message, that the queue will send to an SMTP service (depending on the stack chosen).
-Prepare a template describing the application that should be attached to this email.[^flow]
+: Create an interface adapter that uses the data produced by the  use case and sends it to an external queue[^celery], in the form of a message, that should send the email.[^flow]

 These stories are somewhat vague, and that is deliberate.
 I don't want to restrict—and not only because I would be restricting myself—and details of implementation are what code reviews and tests are for.
 The one exception I make on not specifying implementation is regarding the tech stack itself: it's such a big decision that all developers are benefitted if the stack is clear[^caveat].